lchski/lucascherkewski.com/_newsletters/2018-05-20-37-working-together.md

 3. I don’t think I want to go back to truly independent work.
 Even if I freelance more in the future, I’d like to do so as part of a team.
 Combining independent with collaborative work in a cyclical structure may be a good compromise in the long term.

 ***
+{:hr}

 Unsurprisingly, I am not the first to consider this.

-“[Back to the Cave](https://frankchimero.com/writing/back-to-the-cave/)”, by Frank Chimero, grapples directly with this issue, tying it to creative work.
+“[Back to the Cave](https://frankchimero.com/writing/back-to-the-cave/){:link}”, by Frank Chimero, grapples directly with this issue, tying it to creative work.

-Though she doesn’t touch much on this issue, Kate Kiefer Lee’s “[Putting Work in Its Place](https://themanual.org/read/issues/5/kate-kiefer-lee/article)” is a wonderful meditation on work and life.
+Though she doesn’t touch much on this issue, Kate Kiefer Lee’s “[Putting Work in Its Place](https://themanual.org/read/issues/5/kate-kiefer-lee/article){:link}” is a wonderful meditation on work and life.

-And to close, I leave you with this, from a [Paddington](https://en.wikipedia.org/wiki/Paddington_Bear) book:
+And to close, I leave you with this, from a [Paddington](https://en.wikipedia.org/wiki/Paddington_Bear){:link} book:

 > A problem shared is a problem halved.
+> {: .measure}
 > —M. Bond (More About Paddington, 58)
+> {:blockquote__citation}
+{:blockquote}

 All the best for the week ahead!